samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 While successive encounters increase tension, taking a Short Rest relaxes the tension somewhat, as characters have a chance to replenish some of their resources.
 In many adventures, though, the characters and their players have a sense that they need to act quickly to deal with the situation presented by the adventure.
 This creates tension between the need to rest and the sense that things are getting worse while the characters are resting.

 You can influence the pace and tension of your adventure by determining where and when the characters can rest.
 If the characters are exploring a vast dungeon, consider scattering a few small rooms with only one door, where the characters can bar the door and reasonably expect to spend an hour or even a night resting in safety.
 On the flip side, cautious characters might try to take a Short Rest between every encounter, never really straining their resources.
-It’s OK to interrupt those rests once in a while to maintain a sense of tension or to heighten the urgency, making it clear that even an hour spent resting could jeopardize their chances of success.
+It's OK to interrupt those rests once in a while to maintain a sense of tension or to heighten the urgency, making it clear that even an hour spent resting could jeopardize their chances of success.

-***Easing Up.*** It is possible to dial up the urgency to the point that the players feel they don’t have time to investigate the interesting details they encounter in the world.
+***Easing Up.*** It is possible to dial up the urgency to the point that the players feel they don't have time to investigate the interesting details they encounter in the world.
 When this happens, consider using a helpful NPC to take some of the pressure off.
-A wise elder might advise them that the situation is not as urgent as they fear, a whimsical Fey being might use magical mischief to force them to slow down, or a kindly Celestial could tell them they’re taking the concerns of the mortal world just a bit too seriously.
+A wise elder might advise them that the situation is not as urgent as they fear, a whimsical Fey being might use magical mischief to force them to slow down, or a kindly Celestial could tell them they're taking the concerns of the mortal world just a bit too seriously.

 #### Random Encounters

-Random encounters are randomly determined encounters that don’t occur in a fixed location.
+Random encounters are randomly determined encounters that don't occur in a fixed location.
 The options are often presented in a table.
 When a random encounter occurs, you roll a die and consult the table to determine what the party encounters.
 Sample random encounter tables appear in the adventure examples later in this chapter.
 Similar tables appear in many published adventures and rulebooks, and you can easily create your own by following these examples.

 Handled well, random encounters can serve a variety of useful purposes.

 ***Create Urgency.*** Wandering monsters encourage characters to keep moving and to find a safe place to rest.
 (Sometimes you can create a sense of danger and urgency by rolling dice behind your DM screen, even without an actual encounter!)

-***Drain Character Resources.*** By draining the party’s Hit Points and spell slots, leaving the adventurers feeling underpowered and vulnerable, random encounters can build tension in an adventure.
+***Drain Character Resources.*** By draining the party's Hit Points and spell slots, leaving the adventurers feeling underpowered and vulnerable, random encounters can build tension in an adventure.

 ***Establish Atmosphere.*** Thematic links among monsters appearing in random encounters create a tone and an atmosphere that define the environment the characters are exploring.
 For example, an encounter table filled with bats, wraiths, giant spiders, and zombies creates a sense of horror and suggests the possibility of even more terrifying foes.